 Businesses of any type, big or small, cannot run without customers.
 And in order to make sure that the customers are happy and satisfied, you got to have a strategy.
 A Customer relationship management software helps in the process.

-A CRM is a system that identifies, acquires and retains targeted customers for the business.
+The advatages of a CRM are many - but to sum it up in a definition, a CRM is a system that identifies, acquires and retains targeted customers for the business.
 It then helps build a relationship with the customer, interact with them and improve the quality of customer service.

 Again, let’s take the same example.
 You own a restaurant and you have galloping customers since morning.
 You need a Central customer management module that can help you find your best customers, email them new offers and analyze the outcomes, forecast sales, predict future demand and help you create personalized restaurant marketing campaigns.
 All these are taken care by a CRM.